dermatologist/hephaestus/README.md

-# :stars: Hephaestus - Data warehouse tools for Digital Health!
+# :stars: Hephaestus - Data analytics tools for Digital Health!

 ## About